Assistant Professor of Equine Studies

 During her own intercollegiate riding career, as a senior at the University of Massachusetts, she received eighth place in the Cacchione Cup at the Intercollegiate Horse Show Association (IHSA) Nationals.

-From 2002-2006, Heather taught and trained at the University of Massachusetts.
-She was named Coach of the Year in 2005 for IHSA Zone 3 Region 4.
 In 2002, she formed HCL Stables LLC as a riding and training facility based in Whitehouse Station, NJ.
 At this facility, she trains beginners through advanced riders, in all aspects of hunters, jumpers, and equitation.
 Her students compete in shows throughout the Northeast including finals in all three rings.
-Heather joined Centenary’s faculty in 2007 as an Instructor of Equine Studies, and co-coach of the IHSA hunt seat team.
+While running her own business, Heather also coached the Lafayette IHSA team and was named Coach of the Year in 2005 for Zone 3 Region 4.
+Then in 2007, Heather joined Centenary’s faculty as an Instructor of Equine Studies, and co-coach of the IHSA hunt seat team.
 Since joining us at Centenary, Heather has helped coach the IHSA team to three national championship titles, a reserve champion title, and three Cacchione Cup champions.